 We have a client that has more 7,000 keywords that they’ve identified as potentially being useful for them.
 And we’ve come alongside them to go through the exercise of understanding what the monthly search volume is for each and assigning them to a master label (or topic) that each keyword is most closely related to, of which there are about 28 for this particular client.
 That is our recommendation.

 Once you identify your topics and you map the keywords to your topics, you will have a clear sense of how much you have to cover.
 You will also have a really good understanding of where this stuff sits in the funnel.
 But it can get a little overwhelming.
-If you’re going to write a blog post that targets five keywords, and you have 3000 keywords, you’d need 600 pieces of content.
+If you’re going to map content that targets five keywords, and you have 3000 keywords, you’d need 600 pieces of content.
 WHAT?!

 Don’t despair.
 There’s another way.